python/cpython/Doc/library/pydoc.rst

    executed on that occasion.
 Use an ``if __name__ == '__main__':`` guard to only execute code when a file is invoked as a script and not just imported.

-When printing output to the console, :program:`python -m pydoc` attempts to paginate the output for easier reading.
-If the :envvar:`PAGER` environment variable is set, :program:`python -m pydoc` will use its value as a pagination program.
+When printing output to the console, :program:`pydoc` attempts to paginate the output for easier reading.
+If the :envvar:`PAGER` environment variable is set, :program:`pydoc` will use its value as a pagination program.

 Specifying a ``-w`` flag before the argument will cause HTML documentation to be written out to a file in the current directory, instead of displaying text